The George Washington University,

 Past President, 2013-2014

 Energy Forum Founding Co-Chair

-Ranked in Chambers USA: Energy: Electricity (Regulatory & Litigation) 2010-Present
+Ranked in Chambers USA (by Chambers and Partners) for Energy: Electricity (Regulatory & Litigation) 2010-2020

 Thompson Coburn LLP